karnikaavelumani/svelte-workshop/README.md

 #### Common HTML tags and semantics

-HTML is a format that contains rich semantic information.
-Semantic HTML is HTML that is used to convey intended meaning to the browser (and to readers of your code).
+HTML contains rich semantic information that conveys intended meaning to both the browser and readers of your code.

 For example, the `h1` tag is used to indicate the most important heading on a page.
 The `h2` tag is used to indicate the second most important heading on a page.
 And so on until the `h6` tag.